shetyeshail/blog/_drafts/2020-11-14-My-Self-Hosted-Stack.md

 ```

 I edit my files with Vim but you can you use whatever you want.
 We'll start by setting up our docker-compose file.

-We're going to add two services (containers) so far: an Nginx reverse proxy and Lets Encrypt so we can get SSL/TSL certificates for our applications.

 ```
 # using version 2 of the docker-compose file layout
 version: '2'